 About this website

-This website is a useful resource for people who want to use or download my programs, and also those who want to read the changelogs and explore the museum.
+This website is a useful resource for people who want to use or download my programs, and also those who want to read the changelogs and explore the museum of older work.

 About my programs

 DDRescue-GUI is a fast, free, and open-source GUI for GNU ddrescue, and makes this powerful tool accessible to everyone.
 It runs on both Linux and MacOS, and is included in Parted Magic (see website here).
 It features a simple, intuitive interface that helps you get started, and detects all of your disks (including LVM and RAID disks) so you can select them more easily.
 It's designed to recover your data and get you back on your feet quickly, and it's written to be efficient so that on laptops your battery lasts as long as possible in case you can't plug in to power.
 When your recovery is finished, DDRescue-GUI also allows you to mount your output file or device (make it accessible in layman's terms) and access your data fast.

 Disk Verifier is an add-on for Parted Magic's Secure Erase GUI that is used for NIST 800-88 compliant disk erase verification.
 Combined with the Secure Erase feature from Parted Magic, this provides an easy and convenient way to securely erase your drives.

 Disk Verifier is a commercial product, however it is still open-source and released under the GNU GPLv3 like my other programs.